11-14 Years

 Scouts may commence transition (Link Badge) any time after their 14th birthday and have progressed to Venturer Scouts by the time they are 15 years of age.
 Extensions beyond age range may be granted in accordance with the Victorian Branch Scouting Instructions (VBSI) Section 2.1.12.
 Further information is available from our Group Leader.

-The Australian Scout Medallion is the highest award in the Scout Section.
-It is considered the pinnacle of Scouting at this stage.
-To earn the Australian Scout Medallion a Scout must:
+The Australian Scout Award is the highest award you can earn in the Scout Section.
+It is considered the pinnacle of your Scouting at this stage and is a milestone in your Scouting life.

 ★ Participate in a Scout Leadership Course at any time after completion of the Pioneer Badge;